colmhiggs11/ProandS_Project/README.md

 ######################### put in links   #########################

-**StdEmprule(Mestyp3):** - This function takes the standard deviation and mean and calculates the probability density funciton using the [Empirical rule](#-standard-deviation-std).
+**StdEmprule(Mestyp3):** - This function takes the standard deviation and mean and calculates the probability density function using the [Empirical rule](#-standard-deviation-std).
 An array is created using Numpy so the calculations can be completed and the data then forms a Dataframe for display.
-The arguement passed to the function is the type of Iris flower.
+The argument passed to the function is the type of Iris flower.

  **IrHist(Mestyp1):** - This function creates the histograms for each of the four independent variables with data on each histogram shown by species type (assigned as heading[4]).
-To do this [seaborns FacetGrid](https://seaborn.pydata.org/generated/seaborn.FacetGrid.html) object is initailised and the dataset is mapped onto the single plot.
+To do this [seaborns FacetGrid](https://seaborn.pydata.org/generated/seaborn.FacetGrid.html) object is initialised and the dataset is mapped onto the single plot.
 A distribution plot was used with the kde (kernel density estimate) turned off as this calculates the probable density and skews the y-axis values.
 The rest of the function is just formatting and saving the plots as .png files to the repository.
 The number of bins used was 25.
 As there are 50 measurements per species this allows the data to be easily visualised from the histograms.
 The argument required will be the measurement type otherwise known as one of the four independent variables.

 **Sctrplt():** - The scatterplot was created using [seaborns pairplot](https://seaborn.pydata.org/generated/seaborn.pairplot.html).
 This plots pairwise variables in the dataset again by species type in a grid of plots.
 This was then saved to the repository as a .png file.